Drains Cleared

 CCTV Drain Survey

 A buyer in Spennymoor's DL17 postcode was offered a reduced price on a Victorian villa pending a survey.
 CCTV inspection in Spennymoor showed a 20cm section of collapsed clay pipe under the rear garden.
 The vendor had simply capped the outdoor toilet 40 years ago and rerouted the foul drain.
-The property in Spennymoor now requires full pipe replacement—a £6,000+ intervention the seller had never disclosed.
+What a CCTV drain survey costs in Spennymoor depends on pipe length and how easy the drain run is to access.
+Request a fast, fixed-price quote online — we confirm the price before starting, and there's no call-out fee.

 This describes typical work performed by engineers in our network.
 Names and specific details have been omitted to protect customer privacy.